kataras/build-a-better-web-together/middleware.md

 ```

-Middleware in Iris is not complicated, they are similar to simple Handlers.
+Middlewares in Iris are not complicated to implement, they are similar to simple Handlers.
 They implement the Handler interface as well:

 ```go